angular/angular/aio/content/guide/testing-components-basics.md

 ### _By.css()_

-Although the tests in this guide all run in the browser, some apps might run on a different platform at least some of the time.
+Although the tests in this guide all run in the browser, some applications might run on a different platform at least some of the time.

 For example, the component might render first on the server as part of a strategy to make the application launch faster on poorly connected devices.
 The server-side renderer might not support the full HTML element API.
 If it doesn't support `querySelector`, the previous test could fail.